Michael Caine: 2015–2023: Final roles and retirement

-2020s

 In May 2019, Caine was cast as Sir Michael Crosby, a British Intelligence officer, in Christopher Nolan's Tenet (2020).
 The film starred John David Washington, Robert Pattinson, Elizabeth Debicki and Kenneth Branagh.
-The film was released during the COVID-19 pandemic in September 2020 after being delayed multiple times and became a box office disappointment, despite receiving positive reviews.
+The film received an American release during the COVID-19 pandemic in September 2020 after being delayed multiple times and became a box office disappointment, despite receiving positive reviews.
 Caine also appeared in the children's fantasy film, Come Away (2020) starring Angelina Jolie, David Oyelowo, and Gugu Mbatha-Raw.
 The film premiered at the Sundance Film Festival to mixed reviews, with critics praising its performances and lavish production design.
-In the 2021 film Twist, an adaptation of Charles Dickens’ Oliver Twist set in the present day, Caine plays Fagin.
+In the 2021 film Twist, an adaptation of Charles Dickens' Oliver Twist set in the present day, Caine plays Fagin.
 In interviews promoting the 2021 film Best Sellers, Caine suggested that he would not make another film, citing difficulty in walking and his new interest in novel-writing developed during the COVID-19 lockdowns.
 However, his representatives told Variety that he was not retiring from acting.
+In 2022, Caine filmed The Great Escaper, a British-French feature film starring Caine and Glenda Jackson, based on the true-life story of a British World War II veteran who 'broke out' of his nursing home to attend the 70th anniversary D-Day commemorations in France, in June 2014.
+The film was released on 6 October 2023.

+Caine officially confirmed his retirement from acting on 13 October 2023, mainly because of the decreasing likelihood of him getting any more leading roles.
+Caine announced his retirement from acting in a BBC Today radio programme interview with Martha Kearney.
+Referring to The Great Escaper he said, "I keep saying I'm going to retire, well I am now, because I figured, I've had a picture which is — I played the lead and it's got incredible reviews.
+The only parts I'm liable to get now are old men, 90-year-old men, and I thought well I might as well leave with all this.
+I've got wonderful reviews.
+What am I going to do to beat this?"